-When you go through these books, you will learn about different famous classical guitarists who provided the repertoire in them, and there’s a good chance you will come across some favorites that you’ll want to learn more from later on, especially if you stick with your classical guitar journey.
+When you go through these books, you will learn about different famous classical guitarists who provided the repertoire in them, and there’s a good chance you will come across some favorites that you’ll want to learn more from later on, mainly if you stick with your classical guitar journey.

 This is easily one of the most popular classical guitar books for people who are just starting out.
 Most guitar teachers will recommend this one to their students because it’s extremely affordable, and you’ll get more than your money’s worth out of it.

-Mr. Parkening is a former student of the legendary Andres Segovia and this book was first published in 1972 and it continues to be printed to this day, passing the test of time.
+Mr. Parkening is a former student of the legendary Andres Segovia, and this book was first published in 1972, and it continues to be printed to this day, passing the test of time.

-Parkening’s first book covers all of the important details that help provide the foundation for classical guitar players, beginning with the parts of the guitar, how to hold it, and finger technique, and playing positions, all the way to basic music theory that you can use forever, and of course, many pieces of music along the way that you can practice that are relevant to what you’re currently learning in the book.
+Parkening’s first book covers all of the important details that help provide the foundation for classical guitar players, beginning with the parts of the guitar, how to hold it, finger technique, and playing positions, all the way to basic music theory that you can use forever, and of course, many pieces of music along the way that you can practice that are relevant to what you’re currently learning in the book.

-He also gives excellent advice on how to practice that I still use to this day, like playing at a tempo where I can focus on making little to no mistakes, then gradually increasing it, and also learn how to play at the appropriate volume while staying relaxed.
+He also gives excellent advice on how to practice that I still use to this day, like playing at a tempo where I can focus on making little to no mistakes, then gradually increasing it, and also learning how to play at the appropriate volume while staying relaxed.

-Upon completion of this book, you should have a decent grasp of sight-reading and playing techniques that you can use to move onto the next book, Christopher Parkening Guitar Method Vol. 2
+Upon completion of this book, you should have a decent grasp of sight-reading and playing techniques that you can use to move on to the next book, Christopher Parkening Guitar Method Vol. 2

 However, this book is probably one that you can keep in your collection forever, and you can always go back to reference things or brush up on specific areas of your playing.